Arakkal kingdom: Arakkal Museum

 The Durbar Hall section of the Arakkalkettu (Arakkal Palace) has been converted into a museum housing artifacts from the times of the Arakkal dynasty.
 The work was carried out by the Government of Kerala at a cost of Rs.
 9,000,000.
 The museum opened in July 2005.

-The Arakkalkettu is owned by the Arakkal Trust, which includes some members Arakkal royal family.
+The Arakkalkettu is owned by the Arakkal Trust, which includes some members of the Arakkal royal family.
 The government had taken a keen interest in preserving the heritage of the Arakkal Family, which had played a prominent role in the history of Malabar.
 A nominal entry fee is charged by the Arakkal Trust.